 The Adamas (see the story here) is the Holy Grail of every Ovation enthusiast.
-The first I put my hands on is an Adamas 1587 that I owned, purchased from Gruhn Guitars in the early 90s.
-When I opened the box delivered by UPS I was so thrilled that I just stood there, staring at it for several minutes before having the courage to touch it.
-It was mint and beautiful.
+The first I put my hands on is an Adamas 1587 that I purchased from Gruhn Guitars in the early 90s.
+When it was time to opened the box delivered by UPS, I was so thrilled that I just stood there, staring at it for several minutes before having the courage to touch it.
+Then I found the courage: she was mint and beautiful.

 This Adamas 1587 is a single epaulet cutaway, the variant that I like the most (the simpler the better!) in the cutaway Adamas family, both for 1 and 2 models.

 I played it quite a lot since, so it keeps getting more and more alive and resonant, but she still is in exceptionally fine condition.
 I mostly use it at home, so I seldom plug it in, but when I do it I enjoy the tone of the Ovation OP-24 preamp, that sounds real plugged in a PA or in my acoustic amplifiers.
 Awesome.